-- Digits 12 to 17 generally indicate the individual car’s serial number.
+- Digits 12 to 17 generally indicate the individual car’s production serial number.

 Your car’s VIN has many uses.
 Car insurance providers, used car buyers and law enforcement agencies all rely on VIN searches for various purposes.
 And you’ll need access to your VIN in different situations, as well.
 Here’s a few times when your VIN will come in handy.

 - Find any previous owners of a motor vehicle: A car’s past ownership is linked to the car’s VIN.
 If you’re interested in finding out more about a car’s previous ownership, you can search using the VIN.
 This can be done using a number of different VIN lookup websites, such as the VIN check tool at National Highway Traffic Safety Administration.

-- Learn about accidents and repairs – You can get a vehicle history report through services like Carfax that will tell you about some major accidents and repairs the car has experienced.
+- Learn about accidents and repair history: You can get a vehicle history report through services like Carfax that will tell you about some major accidents and repairs the car has experienced.
 If the car has a title brand, like a rebuilt or salvage title, it should come up in the report.

 - Identify a stolen car: A VIN check from the National Insurance Crime Bureau will tell you if the car has been reported stolen in the past.
 If you’re in the market for a used car, this is best practice to ensure you’re not purchasing stolen property.